linkjavier/basic-inventory-system/README.md

     This will start the Django backend, React frontend, and PostgreSQL database.

+  **Execute SQL Commands**

+    -create-tables.sql
+    -create-procedures.sql

+    This SQL Scripts create the structure of the database

 4. **Apply Migrations**

-    Once the containers are up and running, open a new terminal window and run:
+    Once the containers are up and running and SQL Scripts executed, open a new terminal window and run:

     ```bash
     docker-compose exec web python manage.py migrate